Kolkata–Guwahati Garib Rath Express

 The 12517 / 12518 Kolkata - Guwahati Garib Rath Express is a Garib Rath class train of Indian Railways, which connects the state capital of West Bengal, Kolkata to the state capital of Assam, Guwahati.
 The train is operated by the North East Frontier Railway Zone (NFR) of the Indian Railways.

 A brief history

-This train service was inagurated on March 29, 2008.
+This train service was inaugurated on March 29, 2008.
 During the COVID-19 pandemic, all the train services throughout India was cancelled, including this one.
 However, after the resumption of the train services post pandemic, this train was not resumed.
 Instead, it was being run as an air-conditioned special train with Linke-Hoffman Busch coaches.

 This service was scrapped and re-introduced again and again due to its poor patronage.
-Finally, on June 21, 2024, the North East Frontier Railway Zone informed the public that the Kolkata - Guwahati Garib Rath Express would be restored from July onwards, practically regularising the special train.
-The first service commenced on July 6, 2024.
+Finally, on 21 June 2024, the North East Frontier Railway Zone informed the public that the Kolkata - Guwahati Garib Rath Express would be restored from July onwards, practically regularising the special train.
+The first service commenced on 6 July 2024.